Self-similar co-ascent processes and Palm calculus: Remarks on related problems

+In \cite{Moe18}, mass-stationarity was used to derive the strong asymptotics of the quantity $\PP(\ell((0,t])\leq 1)$ as $t\to\infty$, where $\ell$ is the local time measure at $0$ of an $H$-self-similar process $X$ with stationary increments.
+The following related problem still remains open, see also \cite{molchan1999maximum,aurzada2016persistence,aurzada2018persistence}: \begin{prob} Let $(X_{t})_{t\in\R}$ be a two-sided continuous $H$-self-similar process with stationary increments satisfying $\EE\sup_{0\leq s\leq 1}X_s<\infty$.
+Can we obtain the strong order of $\PP(X_s \leq 1, 0\leq s \leq t)$?
+More precisely, does there exist a constant $c_X$, satisfying

-and the latter process has the same distribution as $\Xa$ by Lemma~\ref{prop:levelind}. \end{proof} Our last observation is that the co-ascent process $(X_{t})_{0\leq t\leq 1}$ inherits its persistence behaviour directly from the original process. \begin{propo} Let $\Xa$ denote the co-ascent process of some $H$-self-similar process $X$.
+and if so, how can $c_X$ be characterised in terms of $X$? \end{prob} In the special cases where $X$ is fractional Brownian motion with Hurst index $H\in (\nicefrac{1}{2},1)$ \cite{aurzada2018persistence} and where $X$ is the Rosenblatt process \cite{aurzada2016persistence} the upper bound $\PP(X_s \leq 1, 0\leq s \leq t) t^{1-H}\leq C$ is known to hold.
+Note that to calculate the persistence probabilities one may work with the co-ascent instead of the original process. \begin{propo} Let $\Xa$ denote the co-ascent process of some continuous $H$-self-similar process $X$.
 Then, for any $x>0$,

 \end{propo} \begin{proof} By definition, the co-ascent process on $[0,1]$ reaches its maximum at $1$.
 Hence,

 But $X_{T_1}=1$ a.s. and thus

 \end{proof}